This article was updated on: December 7th, 2021

 18,020 watts + 13,200 watts = 31,220 watts

-Having an old or undersized electrical panel in your home can not only cause quite the inconvenience but it can also become incredibly dangerous.
+Having an old or undersized electrical panel in your home can not only be an inconvenience, but can also become incredibly dangerous.
 It’s important to know the signs to look out for when your panel has become insufficient for your home’s wattage needs.
 If you need help determining the proper size electrical panel for your home or have any further questions, do not hesitate to contact one of our experienced electricians.